AaronErhardt/AaronErhardt.github.io/src/tracker.md

 Relm4 does not promote any implementation of a tracker.
 You're free to use any implementation you like, you can even implement a tracker yourself.
 In this example however, we'll use the tracker crate that provides a simple macro that implements a tracker for us automatically.

-In this chapter we are going to implement a small program using this technique which displays two randomly picked icons which are controlled by two buttons:
+Using this technique, we will implement a small program which displays two randomly picked icons that are controlled by two buttons:

 ![App screenshot](img/screenshots/tracker-dark-1.png)